 MRI or CT of the appropriate plexus and adjacent spine is done to detect abnormalities such as tumors and hematomas.
 MRI or CT is indicated for all nontraumatic plexopathies except typical cases of brachial neuritis.

-Corticosteroids, although commonly prescribed, have no proven benefit.
+Corticosteroids, although commonly prescribed, have no proven benefit in plexus disorders.

 Surgery may be indicated for injuries, hematomas, and benign or metastatic tumors.
 Metastases should also be treated with radiation therapy, chemotherapy, or both.